Mobile Suit Gundam: Hathaway: Gundam Fan Gathering

-On New Year's Day 2020, a new teaser trailer was released, and a fan event, “Gundam Fan Gathering – ‘Hathaway’s Flash’ Heirs to Gundam,” was announced for March 24 at Zepp DiverCity in Tokyo to reveal the main voice cast and confirm the film’s release date as July 23, 2020.
-The one-minute trailer, accompanied by Hiroyuki Sawano’s score and narrated by Ken Narita, who voices Hathaway’s father Bright Noa, briefly recapped Mobile Suit Gundam: Char's Counterattack and positioned the film as its sequel.
+On New Year's Day 2020, a new teaser trailer was released, and a fan event, "Gundam Fan Gathering – 'Hathaway's Flash' Heirs to Gundam," was announced for March 24 at Zepp DiverCity in Tokyo to reveal the main voice cast and confirm the film's release date as July 23, 2020.
+The one-minute trailer, accompanied by Hiroyuki Sawano's score and narrated by Ken Narita, who voices Hathaway's father Bright Noa, briefly recapped Mobile Suit Gundam: Char's Counterattack and positioned the film as its sequel.
 Key characters like Gigi Andalusia and Kenneth Sleg appeared in the trailer.
 Updated key visuals were released before the event, showing Hathaway at the center, flanked by Char on his left and Amuro on his right, with text describing him as inheriting the ideals of Char and the passion of Amuro.
 Due to the COVID-19 pandemic, the March 24 fan gathering was converted to an online press conference.
-The online event announced that Kensho Ono, known for voicing Jotaro in JoJo's Bizarre Adventure: Golden Wind, replaced Nozomu Sasaki as Hathaway Noa, with Reina Ueda, who voiced Kanao Tsuyuri in Demon Slayer: Kimetsu no Yaiba, voicing Gigi Andalusia, and Junichi Suwabe, known for Archer in Fate/stay night, voicing Kenneth Sleg.
+The online event announced that Kensho Ono replaced Nozomu Sasaki as Hathaway Noa, with Reina Ueda voicing Gigi Andalusia, and Junichi Suwabe voicing Kenneth Sleg.
 Voice actors Toru Furuya (Amuro) and Shuichi Ikeda (Char) attended, reenacting classic lines and sharing thoughts on the new Gundam sequel, expressing admiration for the continuation of the Universal Century timeline.
 The event concluded with the announcement that Alexandros would produce the theme song.
-A new movie poster was released, depicting Hathaway at an attack site with a panicked crowd fleeing, though fans criticized it for resembling a model kit designed with material-saving “undergating” techniques.
+A new movie poster was released, depicting Hathaway at an attack site with a panicked crowd fleeing, though fans criticized it for resembling a model kit designed with material-saving "undergating" techniques.
 Character designer pablo uchida publicly apologized online for the oversight.
 Regarding the replacement of Nozomu Sasaki, who long voiced Hathaway, Kensho Ono expressed respect for his predecessor on Twitter, earning fan support.